 Portrait Session Styling Tips

-Tips to consider when building your session-day wardrobe
+Tips to consider when choosing your wardrobe

 Start With a Color Palette

-Consider Texture & Movement
+Texture & Movement

-Feel Free to Get Fancy - Or Not!
+Feel Free to Get Fancy -- or Not!